Skip to content

 nornicdb decay recalculate

-Recalculate decay scores for all nodes in the database.
+Recalculate decay scores for all nodes in the database using their bound decay profiles.

 nornicdb decay recalculate --data-dir ./data

-What it does: - Loads all nodes from storage - Extracts memory tier from node properties (EPISODIC, SEMANTIC, PROCEDURAL) - Recalculates decay scores using the decay algorithm - Updates nodes with new scores in memory-efficient chunks
+What it does: - Loads all nodes from storage - Resolves each node's decay profile via its labels - Recalculates scores using the profile's decay function and half-life - Updates nodes with new scores in memory-efficient chunks

 Example: